RateCity.com.au

 Multiple applications

 Every time you enquire about a credit product, it is recorded on your report.
-If you have multiple hard queries or queries that appear on your report, lenders might perceive you as more irresponsible with finances and credit hungry.
+If you have multiple hard queries that appear on your report, lenders might perceive you as more irresponsible with finances and credit hungry.

 For example, if you apply for a credit card and then two weeks later apply for a car loan, your credit score may have already fallen from the first credit inquiry.